ysyk2021/ai-based-financial-planning-enabling-personalized-advice-and-investment-management/src/chapter-2.md

 ----------------------------------------------------

 Traditional financial planning approaches have limitations and challenges that need to be addressed.
 Some of these limitations include lack of personalization, assumptions and projections that may not be accurate, lack of transparency, and an overemphasis on retirement savings.
 The challenges faced by traditional financial planning include changing economic environments, evolving consumer preferences, regulatory changes, and the proliferation of financial products.

-In the next chapters, we will look at how AI-based financial planning can address these limitations and challenges, enabling personalized advice and investment management that meets the unique needs of each client.